 Here at Joshua James, we recognise that we have a responsibility towards our environment.
 We are always looking for ways to better ourselves and have a more positive impact on the world around us.

 As a business, this means searching for ways that we can counteract our carbon emissions, reduce unnecessary waste and source our jewellery as ethically as possible.

 As we continue to grow, our impact on the environment also increases.
-As well as shipping more and more orders further afield, we are also sourcing more jewellery from overseas brands such as Nomination Italy, with the goal of bringing you the high-quality jewellery you want at the most competitive prices.
+As well as shipping more and more orders further afield with sustainable jewellery UK, we are also sourcing more jewellery from overseas brands such as Nomination Italy, with the goal of bringing you the high-quality jewellery you want at the most competitive prices.

 On a day-to-day basis, we continue to uphold a paperless policy for all communications, and we also use the least packaging possible in order to reduce waste.
 As a team, we are always conscious of doing our bit to save energy during the workday.